Lab 5#

 Define a function

-that takes two geographic coordinates (latitude and longitude) and returns the distance between them using the Haversine formula.Use this function to calculate the distance between multiple pairs of coordinates.
+calculate_distancethat takes two geographic coordinates (latitude and longitude) and returns the distance between them using the Haversine formula.Use this function to calculate the distance between multiple pairs of coordinates.

 Exercise 2: Batch Distance Calculation#